-- 4. The earlier patterns of use for women (initiation age, amount, and frequency), are positively associated with higher risks of dependency - 5.
+- 4. The earlier patterns of use for women (initiation age, amount, and frequency), are positively associated with higher risks of substance use disorders - 5.
 Women are more likely to alter their substance use pattern in response to their caregiver responsibilities - 6.
 Women progress faster from initiation of use to developing substance-related adverse consequences.